CoAnimate Workshop on “(Dis)information”

 The first video demonstrates how framing works—a technique that influences how we perceive facts and news.
 Cognitive and social psychologists explain how wording and context can alter our emotions and conclusions.

 The second video tells the story of a family of Russian Germans (late resettlers) in Germany who were torn apart by politics and social conflicts.
 It is a story about learning to listen to and understand one another again.
 Representatives of the Russian-German community and journalist Irina Peter, author of the book “Deutsch genug?
 Warum wir endlich über Russlanddeutsche sprechen müssen,” participated in the creation of the videos.
+The second video was created in two versions (with the Instagram format adapted using AI) to attract a younger audience.

 Cooperative partner